airbnb/knowledge-repo/README.md

 ## Introduction

-The Knowledge Repository project is focussed on facilitating the sharing of knowledge between data scientists and other technical roles using data formats and tools that make sense in these professions.
-It provides various data stores (and utilities to manage them) for "knowledge posts".
-These knowledge posts are a general markdown format that is automatically generated from the following common formats:
+Knowledge posts are a general markdown format that is automatically generated from the following common formats:

  - Jupyter/Ipython notebooks
  - Rmd notebooks